 Welcome to my page!
 I started my teaching career back in 1998 here at Windham Center as a Kindergarten Teacher in the Companeros Program.
 I took a decade off to raise my children and came back to Windham in 2014 as a Math Interventionist.
-I now serve as a Math Coach for Grades K-5.
-Come by my page often to check out what’s new in the world of MATH!
+I now serve as a Reading Interventionist for Grades K-5.

 Mobile apps are becoming increasingly helpful tools for students and teachers, providing educational value to students of all grades and ages.
 How can you pick one from the seemingly endless sea of math-oriented apps?
 To help wade through the options, here are 9 great choices.